tomcam/appscripting/docs/spreadsheet-sidebar1.md

 ## Create an HTML file for the form

-The sidebar is a custom FORM using HTML syntax.Start an HTML file:
+The sidebar is a custom form using HTML syntax.
+Start an HTML file:

 * From the **File** menu, choose **New**, then **HTML file**.